Hurwitzzz/ACCN-Project/final_project/Readme.txt

     Softmax Layer: 0.198000
     --------------------
     Accuracy: 1 of 1 images (1.000000 % )!
 Unfortunately we are still slower with the FPGA.
+This may be due to the 100Mhz clock count.
+It could be potentially increased, but would need some refactoring to ease HLS into splitting the loop over x, or perhaps splitting the loop manually, as currently the negative slack would be too high.

 3. Reuse data:
 	a.
 For each kernel shift, we reuse the kernel_size * (kernel_size-1).